A Straightforward Guide to Picking the Right Nursing Home

 Ask for a Full Breakdown of Fees

-Nursing home fees are usually higher than residential homes and that figure rises with premium care homes, so transparency matters.
+In your process of choosing a nursing home, you’ll notice that fees are usually higher than residential homes and that figure rises with premium care homes, so transparency matters.
 Ask for a written breakdown of what’s included, such as meals, laundry and nursing care and what’s extra.
 Make sure you understand how fees might change if care needs increase over time.

 Find Out About Visiting Arrangements